Well, fear not, because even a wonderful ski vacation can be done on the cheap if you know where to look.

 >> Find flights to Denver

-If you plan to learn how to ski, take advantage of the special early-season package: $113 per person per night and includes two nights lodging, two days of skiing and one free lesson.
+If you plan to learn how to ski, take advantage of the special package: $79 per person which includes a beginner lift ticket, ski rental and lesson.

 Getting there: Squaw Valley Ski Resort is located just northwest of Lake Tahoe, and is a short drive from either the Lake Tahoe Airport, or the airport in Reno, Nevada.